The T.H.E. (To Help Everyone) Health and Wellness Centers leadership team is the cornerstone in ensuring the success of not only

 Tatyana Klochko, EA, MBA, Chief Financial Officer

 Tatyana Klochko, EA, MBA, is the chief financial officer for T.H.E.
-Clinic.
+Health and Wellness Centers.
 She joins T.H.E.
-Clinic with 20 years of executive-level experience in nonprofit financial management and economic forecasting.
+Health and Wellness Centers with 20 years of executive-level experience in nonprofit financial management and economic forecasting.
 As former CFO of Therapeutic Center for the Blind, and Eisner Pediatric & Family Medical Center, Ms. Klochko has implemented successful strategic organizational budgets, and has been responsible for administering more than $20 million annually.
 With annual CPE courses in Accounting and Taxation, she holds an MBA from Moscow State University with an emphasis in Economics.

 Tracy D. Robinson, MD, Chief Medical Officer